TJ Friedl hits a 3-run homer as the Reds beat the slumping Cubs 5-2

 Reds: Reliever Justin Wilson (left shoulder tightness) was activated from the 15-day injured list, and LHP Alex Young was optioned to Triple-A Louisville.

-Cubs: David Bote was recalled from Triple-A Iowa, and fellow infielder Nick Madrigal was optioned to the team's top minor league affiliate.
-Reliever minor-league club before the game.
+Cubs: Bote was recalled from Triple-A Iowa, and fellow infielder Nick Madrigal was optioned to the team’s top minor league affiliate.
 RHP Adbert Alzolay (forearm strain) was transferred to the 60-day injured list.

 UP NEXT